awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 ## Option group considerations<a name="USER_CopySnapshot.Options"></a>

-Option groups are specific to the AWS Region that they are created in, and you can't use an option group from one AWS Region in another AWS Region\.
+DB option groups are specific to the AWS Region that they are created in, and you can't use an option group from one AWS Region in another AWS Region\.

+For Oracle databases, you can use the AWS CLI or RDS API to copy the custom DB option group from a snapshot that has been shared with your AWS account\.
+You can only copy option groups within the same AWS Region\.
+The option group isn't copied if it has already been copied to the destination account and no changes have been made to it since being copied\.
+If the source option group has been copied before, but has changed since being copied, RDS copies the new version to the destination account\.
+Default option groups aren't copied\.

 When you copy a snapshot across Regions, you can specify a new option group for the snapshot\.
 We recommend that you prepare the new option group before you copy the snapshot\.
 In the destination AWS Region, create an option group with the same settings as the original DB instance\.
 If one already exists in the new AWS Region, you can use that one\.